check-spelling-sandbox/hello-dns/basic.md

 address of www.ietf.org, 2400:cb00:2048:1::6814:55.

-If there had been further answers, these would follow this first one, and the ANCOUNT would have been higher than 1.
+If there had been further answers, these would follow this first one, and the ANCOUNT would have been greater than 1.
 If there had been data in the 'authoritative' and 'additional' sections, that would follow here too, with the corresponding adjustments to 'NSCOUNT' and 'ARCOUNT' fields.
 More about these sections later.